shanehoban/SearchJS/README.md

 # SearchJS - Quick JavaScript Filtering
-Dynamically bound search with around 750 bytes of JavaScript - without any framework.
+Search and filter your elements with around 750 bytes of JavaScript - without any framework.
 This is pure JavaScript.

 ![demo](/resources/demo.gif)